Welcome to the DeFranco Post!

 I believe in the stolen base, the hit-and-run and pressuring the defense by putting the ball in play.
 I believe we’re enduring the insufferable Analytics Era of baseball, in which statistics are both overused and misused, and I can prove it.
 And I believe Bill Walsh is the greatest coach in NFL history.

 Among my favorite career highlights so far… I covered right-hander Matt Cain when he was drafted in the first round out of high school by the San Francisco Giants, where he went on to win two World Series, was named to three All-Star teams and threw a perfect game.
-I covered John Calipari when he was rehabbing his career at the University of Memphis, and I covered the Memphis Grizzlies.
-I interviewed John Chaney one-on-one and a grumpy Allen Iverson one-on-one, among others.
-(They were two of the most memorable.)
+I covered John Calipari when he was rehabbing his career at the University of Memphis, and I covered the Memphis Grizzlies in their early years there.
+I interviewed John Chaney one-on-one and a grumpy Allen Iverson one-on-one, among others, at pivotal times in their careers.

 I was up-close and personal with the Philadelphia Eagles during their 2024-25 championship season, including their spectacular Super Bowl win in New Orleans.
 I’ve done clubhouse and press interviews with Michael Jordan, Larry Brown, Larry Bowa, Rob Thomson, Bryce Harper, Nick Sirianni, Howie Roseman, Jalen Hurts, Saquon Barkley and a virtually endless list of other luminaries.